JRaunak/Python/Space Invaders/README.md

-> # Additional Modules
+# Additional Modules
 >  ***pygame***

-    >- A graphics module for python
+    - A graphics module for python
-    >- To download using command line, type "pip install pygame" in cmd without braces
+    - To download using command line, type "pip install pygame" in cmd without braces
+    - The PyPI page for the module is [pygame.PyPI](https://pypi.org/project/pygame/)

 # Structure of Code
 - The code has 1 python script containing the entire code.